What to do when your dog dies

 Some people move house every five or 10 years, so having your dogs remains in an urn or casket enables the owner to take their dog with them when they move, said McGraw.
 He has even had clients who have had their dogs remains dug up from their garden when the owner had to move house, and then reburied in McGraws pet cemetery or even cremated and placed in an urn.

 At Pet Heaven, 78 per cent of clients opt for cremation with return of ashes, said Girvan.
-Of the remaining 22 per cent, 10 per cent of clients opt for burial in the memorial garden and eight per cent for pet burial.
-Three per cent opt for ashes buried in the memorial cemetery, and one per cent for scattering of ashes, she said.
+Of the remaining 22 per cent, 10 per cent of clients opt for burial in the memorial garden, eight per cent for pet burial, three per cent for ashes buried in the memorial cemetery, and one per cent for scattering of ashes, she said.

 Backyard burial

 Choosing to bury your pet in your own backyard or garden is also an option.
-No legislation in NSW prohibits this, however the laws may differ from state to state, so it’s a good idea to check with your local council before you plan bury your pet in your garden.
+No legislation in NSW states this is illegal, however the laws may differ from state to state, so it is a good idea to check with your local council or the health department in your state before you make plans to bury your pet in your garden.

 Common sense should also be used when burying a pet at home.
-For example, in a city such as Melbourne or Sydney, where people have smaller backyards, burying your pet Chihuahua would be quite easy, whereas burying your pet Great Dane may not!
-You will also not be able to take your pet with you when you move, as you would if you had had it cremated and its ashes kept in an urn.
+For example, in a city such as Melbourne or Sydney, where people have relatively small backyards, burying your pet Chihuahua would be quite easy, whereas burying your pet Great Dane may not!
+A practical consideration is that you will also not be able to take your pet with you when you move, as you would if you had had it cremated and its ashes kept in an urn.

 Taxidermy